MartinEmilJakobsen/CAT/README.md

 ### 1) Data generation

-To generate the experiment data: Run Script.R or manually run the following scripts.
+To generate the experiment data: run the following scripts.

 1. **CAMvsTree_GP_Gaussian.R**
     * *This script runs the Gaussian Process Gaussian Noise Experiment*